zhuowei/VisionOSStereoScreenshots/README.md

 ./screenshot.sh
 ```

-Screenshots are saved in `/tmp/visionos_stereo_screenshots/screenshot_{time}.png`.
+Screenshots are saved in `/tmp/visionos_stereo_screenshot_{time}.png`.

-### Metal Immersive apps

-Send SIGUSR1 to your app, or call visionos_stereo_screenshots_take_screenshot(@"/path/to/screenshot");

 ### How it works

-This hooks CompositorService to add two extra output views for cp_drawable_t, which causes the app to render two extra views, one for each eye.
+This hooks CompositorService to give backboardd an extra right eye view to render.